Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus interactions: Finite impact parameter range

 \section{Finite impact parameter range}

-Of course, this simplified geometrical picture has several deficiencies: \begin{itemize} \item In $\Pap$-A collisions one can not constrain the impact parameter and one, therefore, has to consider the full impact parameter range. \item Usually incident antiprotons do not traverse the skin radially and the absorption probability depends on the impact parameter. \item The absorption of produced antihyperons favor the pair production in peripheral reactions. \item Different isotopes may also have different proton distributions. \end{itemize}
+Of course, this simplified geometrical picture has several deficiencies: \begin{itemize} \item In $\Pap$-A collisions one can not constrain the impact parameter and one, therefore, has to consider the full impact parameter range. \item The diffuseness of the neutron periphery and possible differences between two isotopes are neglected. \item Usually incident antiprotons do not traverse the skin radially and the absorption probability depends on the impact parameter. \item The absorption of produced antihyperons favor the pair production in peripheral reactions. \item Different isotopes may also have different proton distributions. \end{itemize}

-Because of the large absorption cross section for antiprotons, the production ratios for $\Sigma^-\overline{\Lambda }$ and $\Lambda \overline{\Lambda }$ pairs is expected to reflect the neutron and proton content of the nuclear periphery and will, therefore, be strongly related to the neutron skin.
-However, one has to keep in mind that at threshold also the beam energy influences this ratio because of the different masses of the produced hyperons.
-Considering the ratios for two isotopes by the double ratio, this influence largely cancels.
+Because of the large absorption cross section for antiprotons, the production ratio for $\Sigma^-\overline{\Lambda }$ and $\Lambda \overline{\Lambda }$ pairs reflects the neutron and proton content of the nuclear periphery and will, therefore, be strongly related to the neutron neutron skin or halo.
+However, one has to keep in mind that particularly at low beam energies the production ratio of $\Sigma^-\overline{\Lambda }$ and $\Lambda \overline{\Lambda }$ pairs is influenced by different production cross sections.
+Considering, the double ratio for two isotopes, this dependence largely cancels.
+In the following, we will calculate the production ratio between $\Sigma^-\overline{\Lambda }$ and $\Lambda \overline{\Lambda }$ pairs for two isotopes (see \autoref{eq:dr}) by evaluating the double ratio of the component areal densities for neutrons and protons within one attenuation length for the two considered isotopes.

 In this work we consider an incident $\overline{\text{p}}$ momentum of 2.4 {\gevc1}.
 At this energy, the interaction cross sections of $\overline{\text{p}}$+p and $\overline{\text{p}}$+n are similar in magnitude and about 55\,mb \cite{Workman:2022ynf}.
-For such a cross section, the interaction length at normal nuclear density is about 1.14\,fm, corresponding to an integrated areal density along the antiproton path of $\int_{\Delta} \rho_\text{n+p}\, \text{d}z \approx $0.18\,fm$^{-2}$.
+For such a cross section, the interaction length at normal nuclear density of 0.16\,fm$^{-3}$ is about $\Delta$=1.14\,fm, corresponding to an integrated areal density along the antiproton path of $\int_{\Delta} \rho_\text{n+p}\, \text{d}z \approx $0.18\,fm$^{-2}$.
+In the periphery, where the density is low, this integral is of course limited by the lower total areal density.